 That recognition was based on the characteristics that reciprocal deposits share with core deposits, characteristics that traditional brokered deposits lack.
-In particular, reciprocal deposits a Small or 1885, years oppositively typically come from a bank's local customers and the relationship the bank has with the customer is long term and includes multiple services.
+In particular, reciprocal deposits typically come from a bank's local customers and the relationship the bank has with the customer is long term and includes multiple services.
 The bank sets the interest rate based on local market conditions.
 The deposits add to a bank's franchise value.
 Reciprocal deposits, therefore, do not present any of the concerns that traditional brokered deposits do: instability, risk of rapid asset growth, and high cost.